maykar/compact-custom-header/compact-custom-header/readme.md

 ## Important notes:

-* If you find that the default header appears again or views without the card don't look right add this card to each view.
+* The custom header works best when this card is added to each view.

 * When changing options in your lovelace config, you may need to do a full browser refresh after to get it to display correctly ('ctrl + shift + R' in chrome).
 May even need to clear your cache.